bitcoin-sv/bdk/documentation/docs/DeveloperSetup.md

 ### Environment Variables

-- Make sure the CMake directory is included in the PATH environment variable
+- Make sure the CMake bin directory is included in the PATH environment variable
 - Make sure the Python3 directory is included in the PATH environment variable
 - Make sure the OPENSSL_ROOT_DIR environment variable is set to the location where OpenSSL is installed
 - Make sure the BOOST_ROOT environment variable is set to the location where boost is installed